dan4ex/Kubernetes/postgres/README.md

-# Example deploy postgresql dor bare-metal kubernetes cluster
+# Example deploy postgresql for bare-metal kubernetes cluster

 Requirements:
   - docker kubeadm kubelet kubectl are already install on your bare-metal machine